Hundreds of accused clergy left off church’s sex abuse lists

 On top of that, the AP found another nearly 400 priests and clergy members who were accused of abuse while serving in dioceses that have not yet released any names.

-“No one should think, ‘Oh, the bishops are releasing their lists, there’s nothing left to do,’” said Terence McKiernan, co-founder of BishopAccountability.org, who has been tracking the abuse crisis and cataloging accused priests for almost two decades, accumulating a database of thousands of priests.
+“No one should think, ‘Oh, the bishops are releasing their lists, there’s nothing left to do,’” according to Terence McKiernan, co-founder of BishopAccountability.org, who has been tracking the abuse crisis and cataloging accused priests for almost two decades, accumulating a database of thousands of priests.

-“There are a lot of holes in these lists,” he said.
+“There are a lot of holes in these lists,” McKiernan said.
 “There’s still a lot to do to get to actual, true transparency.”

 Earlier this month, former priest John Tormey sued the Providence, Rhode Island, diocese, saying his reputation was irreparably harmed by his inclusion on the diocese’s credibly accused list.
 After the list was made public, he said he was asked to retire by the community college where he had worked for over a decade.